Ashley sells Debenhams shares, takes option on bigger stake

-LONDON Sports Direct (SPD.L) founder Mike Ashley has sold the 4.6 percent stake he bought in Debenhams (DEB.L) last month, and taken a complex financial option over a further stake that bets the shares will not fall below a certain level.
+LONDON Nov 6 Sports Direct founder Mike Ashley has sold the 4.6 percent stake he bought in Debenhams last month, and taken a complex financial option over a further stake that bets the shares will not fall below a certain level.

 Debenhams and Sports Direct, controlled by Newcastle United soccer club owner Ashley, began working together earlier this year, with the department store trialling Sports Direct concessions in its shops.